eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---a-landscape-of-challenge--opportunity.md

 Some strands were quick to kick in - the adoption by Local Authorities of the requirement for whole-organisation Corporate Parenting Principles to name one.
 Others, such as the shift in ownership of who exactly is accountable for what in Schools, including Academy Trusts, has been slower to seed.

 What is clear however, is that the Act would seek to consolidate structural shifts in the Public Sector, in the way money flows through the agency infrastructure, which have been gathering pace and quietly bedding in for at least the past 5 years.
-The Education & Adoption Act (2015) - with its focus on subregional 'cluster - working' by Local Authorities - passed by the attentions of many out in the field, yet was a clear signal of the ongoing 'direction of travel' by the Government to extend the thinking behind Devolution Deals, to everything else.
-Then there has been the rise of 'sector-led improvement' models, which the Schools sector has been grappling with for some time, but which the 2016 'Putting Children First' paper gave as an intended plank in the reform of the Social Work sector.
+The Education & Adoption Act (2015) - with its focus on subregional 'cluster - working' by Local Authorities - passed by the attentions of many out in the field, yet was a clear signal of the ongoing 'direction of travel' by the Government to extend the thinking behind the preceding Devolution Deals, to everything else.
+Then there has been the rise of 'sector-led improvement' models, which the Schools sector has been grappling with for some time.
+The 2016 'Putting Children First' paper then gave expression to this as an intended plank in the Act's reform of the Social Work sector, who thought-leads and its 'community of practice'.

-Then there is 'Co Production'
+And what of 'Co Production'?
+A tenet of the brave new world ushered in by the Children & Families Act (2014) for those with SEND, which pivots on collaborative, person-centered decision-making between agencies, their representatives in the field and families.
+In itself, not a funding mechanism but certainly, a influencer in what money comes out of Government, where it goes and what it is purported to be used for.

+This saw the announcement by [NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding) and DfE of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding arrangements outlined in the C&SW Act.
+Local CSBs are to be 'retired' and fresh statutory impetus will fall on the the multi-agency effort of Police, LAs & Health.

+So new multi-agency agreements, will be key.
+But more than that, collaborative working, will be paramount in pulling this off successfully.

+**So where does this leave us at the present time? **

+I have re-produced here the analysis I first wrote about here back in December 2016 after "Putting Children First" was published, which draws a picture of the 'sector shifts' that we are all in the midst of, knowingly or otherwise.
+Some points are specific parts of the Act, some are my own expression of the 'sector levers' which are now at play in shaping the flow of money through the wider public sector economy - as follows:

 **Regional and sub-regional commissioning of services:** a need for collaborative working across traditional Public Sector geographical boundaries